Uruguay Naval Academy

-The Uruguay Naval Academy (ESNAL) (Escuela Naval de Uruguay) is a training institute that educates officers for commissioning primarily into the Uruguayan National Navy.
-It is located at Calle Miramar 1643, Barrio Carrrasco, Montevideo.
+The Uruguay Naval Academy (ESNAL) (Escuela Naval de Uruguay) is the service academy that trains officers for commissioning primarily into the Uruguayan National Navy.
+It is located in the Carrasco neighborhood of Montevideo.

 Initially, Navy officers trained at the Military School (dependent on the National Army of Uruguay) until December 12, 1907, the Naval Academy was founded.

 It is the only institute in the country that grants the title of Officer of the National Navy or Merchant Navy, graduating as Midshipmen and as Second Officers for each career, respectively; Training and certification courses are also held for seafarers, according to the regulations of the International Maritime Organization (IMO).
 In the Naval Academy, fifth and sixth secondary education, the Naval Baccalaureate, can be taken as undergraduate education.

 Education system

 Secondary education

 The "Bachillerato Naval" (Liceo No. 98 in Montevideo), offers the option of pursuing two years of specialization (2nd and 3rd Year of Baccalaureate) into Humanities or Science.